Acetonema

-Acetonema is a genus of bacteria in the family Veillonellaceae.
+Acetonema is a genus of bacteria in the family Sporomusaceae.
 It is H2-oxidizing CO2-reducing acetogenic strictly anaerobic endospore-forming Gram-negative motile rod-shaped, isolated from gut contents of the wood-feeding termite Pterotermes occidentis.
 Cells are catalase positive, oxidase negative, and have 51.5 mol percent G + C in their DNA.
 Optimum conditions for growth on H2 + CO2 are at 30–33 degrees C and pH (initial) 7.8.
 Acetonema longum is the sole species within the genus.